ianhundere/rpi-k3s/apps/irc/README.md

 - IRCv3 extensions support
 - Chat history playback
 - Detached channels
-- TLS/SSL support

 Users can connect to soju using IRC clients like [senpai](https://sr.ht/~taiite/senpai/) (TUI client).

+**Note**: This setup is configured for Tailscale-only access without TLS.
+Tailscale provides encryption, so no additional TLS is needed.

 ## Architecture

 - **Soju bouncer**: Runs in the cluster, manages persistent IRC connections
 - **IRC clients**: Run locally (e.g., senpai, weechat, irssi) and connect to soju
-- **TLS certificates**: Managed by cert-manager with Let's Encrypt
 - **Storage**: Persistent volume for IRC logs and database
-- **Access**: Exposed via Tailscale for secure remote access
+- **Access**: Exposed via Tailscale (hostname: `soju`) for secure remote access
+- **Encryption**: Provided by Tailscale, no additional TLS needed

 ## Deployment